Updated August 30, 2021

 How do I know the vaccines are safe?

 COVID-19 vaccines are safe and effective.
 Countries around the world have approved the vaccines based on thorough scientific evidence.
-Billions of doses of COVID-19 vaccines have been administered across 175 countries, and 22+ millions of doses per day continue to be administered to a diverse range of people.
+Over 5 billion doses of COVID-19 vaccines have been administered across 183 countries and continue to be administered to a diverse range of people.
 The vaccines are being monitored continuously around the world with the most intensive and collaborative safety monitoring in history.
-You can view Canada’s adverse effects following immunization (AEFI) data and it shows that Canada is monitoring only one safety issue.
+You can view Canada’s adverse effects following immunization (AEFI) data here.